Nabil Salameh: 2008–2010

 In 2008 Nabil Salameh gave his voice to dub the character of the magpie Muezzin in the cartoon movie La luna nel deserto directed by Cosimo Damiano Damato.
 The soundtrack of this movie was also by Radiodervish.

 He is also the narrator in Terra Salata, a documentary produced by the association Mediterraid, which organizes a tour around the Mediterranean Sea every year with the aim of promoting relationship among people coming from the different countries of the area.

-Also in 2008 Nabil contributed to the CD Il fiore splendente by Etta Scollo, a work on the Arab poets who lived in Sicily between the ninth and the twelfth centuries: the album, recorded in Berlin, was also presented at the concert hall of the Berliner Philharmoniker during a tour around Germany, in which Nabil took part.
+Also in 2008 Nabil contributed to the CD Il fiore splendente by Etta Scollo, a work on the Arab poets who lived in Sicily between the ninth and the twelfth centuries: the album, recorded in Berlin, was also presented at the concert hall of the Berliner Philharmoniker during a tour around Germany.

-Between May and June 2008, Nabil Salameh held a seminar within the journalism and short story writing course given at the library centre Santa Teresa dei Maschi, run by the province of Bari.

 Between 2008 and 2009 Nabil and the Radiodervish were involved in more projects together with other artists.
-For the festival Divinamente Roma, with the participation of the actor Valter Malosti they set up the show Con le radici al cielo, a well-done and successful experiment in which mysticism was driven by poetry and essential music.
+For the festival Divinamente Roma, with the participation of the actor Valter Malosti they set up the show Con le radici al cielo.
 In another show, accompanied by the live music of Radiodervish, the writer Carlo Lucarelli read some passages from his book L'ottava vibrazione, speaking about the experience of the Italian soldiers fighting against the Abyssinian army of Menelik in Ethiopia at the end of the nineteenth century.